JamieWilson2000/SpeedySumsMS2/README.md

 - Problem: The High Score function was not running in new instances of the game only in existing workspaces.
     - Fix: I started off the function with accessing the local storage and then running the conditions, before I was setting the conditions and then accessing the local storage.
 - Problem: High Score not displaying in the event of the game finishing due to time running out.
-    -Fix: I discovered using the google dev tools for application local storage that the value was being stored so I decided to add a line of code as part of the time running out statement that simply printed out the value stored in the local storage.
+    - Fix: I discovered using the google dev tools for application local storage that the value was being stored so I decided to add a line of code as part of the time running out statement that simply printed out the value stored in the local storage.
 - Problem : Timer not refreshing when correct answer given.
     - Fix : I originally had the timer wrapped inside a function but I removed the "function" casing and in the checkAnswer function I reset the timeleft back to 10.
 - Problem : When playing the game on mobile devices the built in android keyboard keeps showing blocking half of the screen game.